TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 .. warning::

-   You cannot call this function in the constructor of a Controller or in an initialize Action as it needs some internal data structures to be initialized.
+   You cannot call this function in the constructor of a controller or in an initialize action as it needs some internal data structures to be initialized.